The Flintstones: Upcoming animated film

-Bedrock
+Canceled Bedrock series

-In 2019, it was reported that a new Flintstones reboot series, directed to an adult audience, is in development by Elizabeth Banks and her production company Brownstone Productions.
+In 2019, it was reported that a new Flintstones reboot series, directed to an adult audience, was in development by Elizabeth Banks and her production company Brownstone Productions.
 In 2021, the series was now co-produced by Fox Entertainment and Warner Bros.
 Animation along with Brownstone and received the title Bedrock.
-The new series takes place two decades after the original series with Fred Flintstone on the verge of retirement and a twenty-something Pebbles (voiced by Banks) trying to find her way in life as the Stone Age comes to an end and the Bronze Age arrives.On March 10, 2023 it was reported the series will also feature the voices of Stephen Root (Fred), Amy Sedaris (Wilma), Joe Lo Truglio (Barney), Nicole Byer (Betty) and Manny Jacinto (Bamm-Bamm).
-It was also reported that Fox had ordered a pilot presentation of the series which will be written by Lindsay Kerns.
+The series would have taken place two decades after the original series with Fred Flintstone on the verge of retirement and a twenty-something Pebbles (voiced by Banks) trying to find her way in life as the Stone Age comes to an end and the Bronze Age arrives.
+On March 10, 2023, it was reported the series would have also featured the voices of Stephen Root (Fred), Amy Sedaris (Wilma), Joe Lo Truglio (Barney), Nicole Byer (Betty) and Manny Jacinto (Bamm-Bamm).
+It was also reported that Fox had ordered a pilot presentation of the series which was written by Lindsay Kerns.
+On July 17, 2024, it was reported that Fox chose to pass on the series.

 Theme parks

+United States

+Opened in 1972, King's Island, located in Mason, OH, north of Cincinnati, liberally featuring Hana-Barbera characters and Hana-Barbara Land.
+On September 22, 2005, Cincinnati's News 5 reported that Hana-Barbara Land was leaving the park as it switched to a Nickelodeon theme.

-Three Flintstones-themed amusement parks have existed in the United States.
-One was Bedrock City in Custer, South Dakota.
-It closed in 2015 when the new owner Mike Tennyson and Warner Bros. could not come to an agreement over changes.
-It was too expensive for the repairs and changes that Warner Brother wanted, having Tennyson closed it.
-The entire site was bulldozed in April 2019.
-The second one, near Williams, Arizona, was still open for the summer of 2019 but slated to close by 2020.
-It cost $5 per person to get in.
-Both parks had been in operation for decades.
+Bedrock City in Custer, South Dakota opened in the mid-1960s.
+It closed in 2015 when ownership was transferred, and the new owner could not come to a licensing agreement with Warner Bros.
+Bedrock City near Williams, Arizona, which opened in 1972, was a spin-off from the same family that owned the South Dakota park.

-A third park existed until the 1990s at Carowinds in Charlotte, North Carolina.
+A Flintstones-themed park existed until the 1990s at Carowinds in Charlotte, North Carolina.

+Kings Island (near Cincinnati) and Kings Dominion (near Richmond, Virginia) had a Hanna-Barbera land, in which many Hanna-Barbera characters were featured, including the Flintstones, in the early 1970s, 1980s and early 1990s.

+Canada

 In Canada, Flintstone Park in Kelowna, British Columbia, opened in 1968 and closed in 1998; it was notable for the "Forty Foot Fred" billboard of Fred Flintstone which was a well-known Kelowna landmark.

 Another Flintstones park was located in Bridal Falls, British Columbia, which closed in 1990.
 Calaway Park outside Calgary, Alberta, also opened with a Flintstones theme and many of the buildings today have a caveman-like design, though the park no longer licenses the characters.
+The Canada's Wonderland theme park, in Vaughan, Ontario, featured Flintstones characters in their Hanna-Barbera-themed children's sections from 1985 until the mid-1990s.

+Other

-The Australia's Wonderland and Canada's Wonderland theme parks, both featured Flintstones characters in their Hanna-Barbera-themed children's sections from 1985 until the mid-1990s.
-Kings Island (near Cincinnati) and Kings Dominion (near Richmond, Virginia) had a Hanna-Barbera land, in which many Hanna-Barbera characters were featured, including the Flintstones, in the early 1970s, 1980s and early 1990s.
+The Australia's Wonderland theme park, in Eastern Creek, Sydney, featured Flintstones characters in their Hanna-Barbera-themed children's sections from 1985 until the mid-1990s.

 Bedrock is one of the themed lands in the indoor Warner Bros.
 World Abu Dhabi park in Abu Dhabi, United Arab Emirates, mainly home to the Flintstones Bedrock River Adventure flume ride.